Programmes - Faculty of Humanities, first year of the undergraduate course

 Greek

-• Pindarus, Olimpiche o Pitiche (per intero)
+• Pindarus, Olimpiche or Pitiche (in their entirety)

 • Lysias, Contro Eratostene

-• Aristotle, Poetica
+• Aristoteles, Poetica

 • Callimachus, Inni

-• E. Dodds, I greci e l'irrazionale (si consiglia l'ed.
-BUR 2009)
+• E. Dodds, I greci e l'irrazionale (the BUR edition of 2009 is recommended)

 • M. Fantuzzi, R. Hunter, Muse e modelli.
 La poesia ellenistica da Alessandro ad Augusto, Laterza 2002